 Outside of work, Dr. Cox loves spending time with his family.
-He and his wife have a 4 year old daughter and a new-born son.
-They are very excited about living on the Mississippi Gulf Coast as they both love southern food and culture and being outside in the sun and water!
-With the new move to the coast, Dr. Cox plans to improve his basic sailing skills that he picked up in college.
+He’s married with two young children and loves southern food and culture and being outside in the sun and water!
+With the recent move to the coast, Dr. Cox plans to improve his basic sailing skills that he picked up in college.
 He also enjoys playing the guitar, golfing, and fishing in his free time.

 Education & Training

 - Medical School: University of Alabama at Birmingham School of Medicine, Birmingham, AL

 - Orthopaedic and Neurological Spine Surgery